ouzamhar/Building-a-JavaScript-Development-Environment/README.md

 - Presets(ESLint Recommended, airbnb, XO..)
 - ESLint doesn't watch files : use eslint-loader(Re-lint all files upon save), npm package eslint-watch
 - Babel-eslint to also lint experimental JS features not just current ones (when running ESLint directly)

+### Testing

+- Unit testing: Single function or module
+- Integration testing: interactions between modules
+- UI: Automate interactions with UI

+#### Unit Testing

+- Framework?
+- Assertion library?
+- Helper libraries?
+- When to run tests?
+- Where to place tests
+- when to run tests

+#### Frameworks

+- Mocha
+- Jasmine (Assertion built in)
+- Tape
+- QUnit
+- AVA
+- Jest (Assertion built in)

+#### Assertion library

+- Asserion is a way to declare what you expect

+#### Helper library

+- JSDOM simulate the browser-s DOM to runn DOM-related tests without a browser
+- Cheerio Query virtual DOM using jQuery selectors

+#### Where to test

+- Browser: Karma, Testem
+- Headless Browser: Headless Chrome
+- In-memory DOM : JSDOM

+#### Where to place tests

+- Centralized
+- Alongside

+#### Unit tests should run evrytime you hit save